viamrobotics/docs/docs/tutorials/control/flutter-app.md

 Now, when you tap the login button, the app uses the API key to get the list of locations in your organization.
 It displays the names of the locations on a new screen:

 {{<gif webm_src="/tutorials/flutter-app/locations-list.webm" mp4_src="/tutorials/flutter-app/locations-list.mp4" alt="Rendering of a mobile app.
 Log in is clicked, and then all the locations in Clint's organization are shown.
-One of them is clicked, but nothing changes because there is no screen associated with that button yet." max-width="300px">}}
+One of them is clicked, but nothing changes because there is no screen associated with that button yet." max-width="300px" class="aligncenter">}}

 ## Add more screens